AnthoJack/arria10_dk_fpga_bridge_baremetal/README.md

 * Go into the **Files** tab and in the **Target Configuration** box, select the **previously built .axf file** in **Application on host to download** either typing the path manually or using the **File System..** or **Workspace...** buttons.
 Make sure that **Load Symbol** is ticked
 * Finally, go to the **Debugger** tab and in the **Run control** box, select **Debug from symbol** and make sure that the field next to it contains **main**.
 Also tick the **Run target initialization debugger script** (Make sure you tick **target** and not **debug**) and select the **debug-spl.ds** debugger script in the field beneath.
 The file can be found at the root of the repository

 With that, you should have a functionning debug configuration.
-If the Arria10 devkit is turned on, connected to the computer and programmed with the GSRD and the baremetal application built, you can now launch and debug it by clicking **Debug**.
+If the Arria10 devkit is turned on, connected to the computer and programmed with the GHRD and the baremetal application built, you can now launch and debug the example by clicking **Debug**.
 Otherwise save the configuration and once you have a compiling C program, go to **Debug Control**, click on your new configuration and **Connect to Target** (Button on top or right-click).
 The program will be deployed onto the card and paused once it enters the *main* function

 ### U-boot Debug Config